SimonCropp/NaughtyStrings/README.md

 Provides a strong typed .NET API for the [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings)

 **This project is supported by the community via [Patreon sponsorship](https://www.patreon.com/join/simoncropp).
-If you are using this project to deliver business value or build commercial software it is expected that you will provide support [via Patreon](https://www.patreon.com/join/simoncropp).
-If you do not feel this project is worth supporting, to ensure its long term existence, perhaps you should find an alternative tool or build the functionality yourself.**
+If you are using this project to deliver business value or build commercial software it is expected that you will provide support [via Patreon](https://www.patreon.com/join/simoncropp).**

 Some example strings: